- Diagnostic Folders -

 Screens for Attention Deficit Hyperactivity Disorder (ADHD) symptoms.
 This 55-item instrument also looks for conduct disorder, oppositional-defiant disorder, anxiety, and depression.

-Ages: 6-12 • Time: 10-20 minutes - SNAP-IV
+Ages: 6-12 • Time: 10-20 minutes

 English | Spanish